Sufficiency economy: Critiques

-According to an opinion expressed in a leaked unclassified, yet sensitive, message from the US Embassy in Bangkok to the US State Department, the tenets of sufficiency economy are described as "vague and malleable", and its popularity is due to a "...public reluctance to criticize anything associated with the revered King."
-And—as one economist put it—"Who can oppose a model that promotes 'reasonableness', 'good behavior', and 'protection from shocks'?"

 Many economists were, for the most part, left confused by the meaning of sufficiency economy.
 After a meeting with Thai Ministry of Finance officials where the need for more sufficiency was lauded, Standard & Poor's director of sovereign ratings admitted that, "No one knows what [sufficiency economy] really means."
 The Asia Times noted that "There is a concurrent risk that the royal philosophy will be twisted by less scrupulous government officials as an opportunity to abuse their authority for rent-seeking and extortion, particularly among foreign-invested concerns".
 NGO activists who embraced the king's sufficiency economy theory to oppose the construction of large-scale dams were rebuffed by Bhumibol, a long-time advocate of dam construction, who claimed that the deforestation caused by dams was a necessary evil to provide consistent energy and water sources for farmers.

 There have been efforts by the military government to incorporate the king's sufficiency economy in national economic policy.
 Thai critics are generally careful to direct their criticisms towards the military rather than the king, out of fear of prosecution for lèse majesté.
 Consequently, criticisms are most often targeted at ineffective application rather than disagreement in principle.
 Nonetheless, common points of disagreement include: